25 January 2023 (updated: 23 February 2024) by Patrycja Paterska Patrycja Paterska

-The effective development for multiple platforms at once is the biggest and strongest advantage of React Native.
+The effective development of multiple platforms at once is the biggest and strongest advantage of React Native.
 Utilizing the same code base for different platforms carries other benefits: faster development and time-to-market of your app, easier and cheaper maintenance (you take care of one not multiple code bases), and a smoother onboarding process for new developers joining the project.
 The same code may even be used for web and mobile applications if both use React Native.

 Hot Reloading feature allows developers to see the changes in their code in real-time and without the need to refresh anything.
 This seemingly small tweak can tangibly improve the development process as it provides real-time feedback on anything altered inside the code, resulting in increased productivity.
 Additionally, it is possible to only reload specific parts of the code, saving time needed for full compilations.

 Compared to other cross-platform development solutions, React Native’s “bridge” concept can be seen as revolutionary.
 Since React Native apps allow usage of natively written code it is not as laggy as web-based cross-platform solutions.
 The official claim is that React Native gives “native-like” performance, but it is not necessarily true, the best way to put it is that it gives “near-native” experience.